SarahSaadain/Blattella_germanica/datacheck.md

 ```
 samtools index mapped_reads_sorted.bam
 ```
-calculate the depth (or coverage) for each base position in the reference genome based on the aligned reads in the reference genome are included in the output
+calculate the depth (or coverage) for each base position in the reference genome based on the aligned reads -a option: This flag ensures that all positions in the reference genome are included in the output, even if no reads map to them
--a option: This flag ensures that all positions
 ```
 samtools depth -a mapped_reads_sorted.bam > coverage.txt
 ```